-Still, I must admit that they actually serve their new purpose well, since, together with a rose gold setting crown and ceramic chronograph push-pieces, the watch creates a very strong impression, which makes it an adequate competitor to the famous Hublot Big-Bang family.
+Still, I must admit that they actually serve their new purpose well, since, together with a rose gold setting crown and ceramic chronograph push-pieces, the watch creates a strong impression, which makes it an adequate competitor to the famous Hublot Big-Bang family.

 To make the impression even stronger, Concord’s designers equipped the new C1 with a black rubberized alligator strap, which is sewn to sweat-proof rubber lining and is attached to the generously proportioned 47 mm body with four black PVD-treated and polished screws (two on each side).

-Equipped with relatively new ETA Valgranges A07.211 automatic caliber (Concord used the mechanism in their other models, including the bedazzling Concord C1 Chronograph Amethyst that was introduced two years ago, and you have probably seen it inside the stealthy Hamilton RailRoad Automatic Chronograph that was first presented three years ago), the watch sports the usual dial layout with a small seconds display located at 9 hours and the 30-minute and 12-hour chronograph counters placed at 12 and 6 o’clock respectively (all three sub-dials feature the same rose gold octagonal rims, a very nice touch).
+Equipped with relatively new ETA Valgranges A07.211 automatic caliber (Concord used the mechanism in their other models, including the bedazzling Concord C1 Chronograph Amethyst that was introduced two years ago, and you have probably seen it inside the stealthy Hamilton RailRoad Automatic Chronograph that was first presented three years ago), the watch sports the usual dial layout with a small seconds display located at 9 hours and the 30-minute and 12-hour chronograph counters placed at 12 and 6 o’clock respectively (all three sub-dials feature the same rose gold octagonal rims, a nice touch).

 Another impressive detail about the dial is the date aperture, which is decorated with a square-shaped “C” letter, also done in rose gold.